AdobeDocs/workfront-learn.en/help/reporting/enhanced-analytics/11-navigating-and-reviewing-projects.md

 ---
-title: Understand navigating and reviewing projects in [!UICONTROL Enhanced Analytics]
+title: Understand navigating and reviewing projects
-description: Learn how to read the Flight plan chart in Workfront.
+description: Learn how to read the Flight plan chart in [!UICONTROL Enhanced Analytics].
 activity: use
 feature: Reports and Dashboards
 thumbnail: 335047.png